-Sinking Fund Sinking Fund Required Contributions (Annual Sinking Fund Requirement) Required mean the amount of money to be set aside each year for deposit into a Sinking Fund for each Sinking Fund debenture issue in accordance with the Contributions sufficient to repay the principal at maturity for each issue of Sinking Fund debentures.
+Sinking Fund Required Contributions (Annual Sinking Fund Requirement) mean the amount of money to be set aside each year for deposit into a Sinking Fund for each Sinking Fund debenture issue in accordance with the debentures.

 (Annual Sinking Participating Municipality's debenture by-laws.
 Fund Requirement)